 Learning outcomes

-The Master graduate in Physics at the University of Camerino, will be able to: possess a deep knowledge of classical and modern physics, and of the methods of physics as a whole; apply advanced calculus techniques, of both formal and numerical nature; model a great variety of natural phenomena and of technological problems; apply the main experimental techniques, perform measurements in a completely independent way, and critically analyze data.
+The Master graduate in Physics at the University of Camerino, will be able to: possess a deep knowledge of classical and modern physics, and of the methods of physics as a whole; apply advanced calculus techniques, of both formal and numerical nature; model a great variety of natural phenomena and of technological problems; apply main and advanced experimental techniques, perform measurements in a completely independent way, and critically analyze data.

 Assessment of learning outcomes